MikroElektronika/mikrosdk_click_v2/clicks/digipot6/README.md

 ## Examples Description

-> This example showcases how to initialize, configure and use the DIGI POT 6 click module.
+> This example showcases how to initialize, configure and use the DIGI POT 6 Click module.
 The
-> click is a digital potentiometer.
+> Click is a digital potentiometer.
 The potentiometer has a programmable wiper which controls
 > the resistance between P0W-POA and POW-POB.
 An external power supply is required for this example.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the logger and click modules.
-This function also sets the click default configuration.
+> This function initializes and configures the logger and Click modules.
+This function also sets the Click default configuration.

 ```c